mxstack/mxmake/docs/source/usage-old.rst

 The generation target is ``scripts/run-coverage.sh``.

-Invocation of the coverage run is done via :ref:`coverage` make target.
+Invocation of the coverage run is done via `coverage` make target.

 Configuration looks like so: